POETSII/tinsel/doc/PIP-0022-mailbox-local-multicast.md

 (rather than a count) to the next free message slot.

-Maintaing a separate message-pointer queue for every thread is expensive in hardware: 1024 queues consumes around 20K ALMs (10% of DE5-Net).
-We propose to allow sharing of queues between threads using a new parameter: `LogThreadsPerMulticastQueue`.
-Queue sharing means that a queue element cannot be consumed until all threads sharing the queue have freed it, so the saving in ALMs is offset by reduced parallelism.
+Maintaing a separate message-pointer queue for every thread is expensive in hardware.
+We propose to virtualise these queues such that the queues of threads sharing a core are maintained in a single on-chip RAM, reducing the number of RAMs required by a factor of 16.

 ## Impact